dita-ot/website/colophon.md

 Site output is built with [Gradle][13] using the settings in the [site.gradle][14] build file.
 The [DITA Open Toolkit Gradle plugin][15] is used with the Gradle dæmon and the `--continuous` build option to automatically regenerate the site output whenever documentation source files change.
 A staging environment provides a preview of generated site output via the `jekyll serve` command for local testing.

 [Travis CI][16] continuous integration automatically republishes the latest [development version][10] of the documentation on the project website whenever changes are pushed to the `develop` branch of the [dita-ot/docs][11] repository.
+The development docs are indexed by [Algolia DocSearch][17], which provides the full text search capabilities available via the search form in the navigation bar.

-The page footers in the development documentation include **Edit this page** links that open the DITA source file for the topic in [oXygen XML Web Author][17].
+The page footers in the development documentation include **Edit this page** links that open the DITA source file for the topic in [oXygen XML Web Author][18].
 The web-based authoring workflow prompts users to log in to GitHub and fork the [dita-ot/docs][11] repository if necessary.
 Changes saved in the authoring environment are committed to a new branch, and a pull request is created to submit changes for review by the DITA-OT documentation team.

 [1]: https://pages.github.com
 [2]: http://dita-ot.github.io